 Einstein’s achievements are monumental, leading many to ask: was Einstein’s brain different?

-A look in his childhood history would show you two things that are not commonly known about him.
+A look at his childhood history would show you two things that are not commonly known about him.

 1. Einstein was a slow learner in one particular area—speaking.

 2. Einstein wasn’t exactly the A+ textbook learner in school that most of us imagine him to be.
 In fact, Einstein’s greatest experiments were not planned in equations but he first thought of them in pictures.
 For example, he tried to visualize what it would be like to ride alongside a light beam and 10 years later, he came up with the theory of relativity.